DeepOrbitAI/Orbit-Blog-Engine-License/README.md

 Got questions or need help?
 You can reach us at deeporbitai.github.io.

 ## Contributing

-Want to help improve Orbit-Blog-Engine?
-Feel free to fork the repo and submit pull requests.
-If you're planning a big change, just let us know first by opening an issue.
+If you'd like to help improve **Orbit-Blog-Engine**, you can support us in two ways:

+- **Donate:** If you love the tool and want to support its development, feel free to donate to keep it going.
+Every contribution helps!
+- **Join the Team:** If you're a developer and want to contribute code or join the team, we'd love to have you!
+Fork the repo, submit pull requests, or open an issue if you have ideas or want to discuss major changes.

+We’re always looking for passionate people to help make **DeepOrbitAI** even better!

 ## License

 This software is licensed under **DeepOrbitAI Proprietary License (DOAI-PL) v1.1**.

 ## Contact